Faculty & Staff

 Current professional practice and scholarship

-- Member of the Executive of the Western Region, Canadian Association of Schools of Nursing
+- 2005-present: member of the Canadian Association of schools of Nursing Accreditation Team

 Berry, Lois E. (2008).
 Aboriginal student success in health professional education: Culture and beyond.
 The International Journal of Interdisciplinary Social Sciences, 2(4), 169-178.
 (Presented virtually at the Second Annual International Interdisciplinary Social Sciences Conference, Granada, Spain, July 10 -13, 2007).